 Our Position: NCUA should pursue any and all options available to refund monies to credit unions to offset their costs for the corporate stabilization effort as soon as possible.
 The NAFCU Board strongly believes that NCUA should be constantly and fluidly examining how it is managing the stabilization fund and credit union money.

 Following repeated requests from NAFCU, the NCUA Board held a public budget briefing in October 2016 for the first time in several years.
-During which, NAFCU President and CEO Dan Berger delivered remarks urging the NCUA Board to significantly reduce the agency's operating budget.
-Although slightly lower than draft numbers, the 2017-2018 NCUA operating budget was still increased 2.5 and 4.7 percent, respectively.
+At the briefing, NAFCU President and CEO Dan Berger delivered remarks urging the NCUA Board to significantly reduce the agency's operating budget.
+Although slightly lower than draft numbers, the 2017-2018 NCUA operating budget was still increased by 2.5 and 4.7 percent, respectively.

 Our Position: The NCUA board should discover efficiencies within the agency to help reduce overall operating budget corresponding to the consolidation of the industry.
 We urge the agency to continue to provide increased transparency in the budget process as well.